TADA! Tuning Audio Diffusion Models through Activation Steering: Layer localization

-\subsection{Layer localization}
+\section{Layer localization}

-To measure the importance of individual cross-attention layers in text-to-audio models, we construct a dataset of counterfactual prompt pairs.
+To answer the question \emph{where} to intervene in order to introduce a precise steering of musical concepts, we measure the importance of individual cross-attention layers in text-to-audio models.
+First, we construct a dataset of counterfactual prompt pairs.
 We consider the following musical concepts: \textit{vocal gender} (female vs.\ male), \textit{tempo} (slow vs.\ fast), \textit{mood} (happy vs.\ sad), and categories such as instruments (\textit{drums}, \textit{flute}, \textit{guitar}, \textit{maracas}, \textit{trumpet}, \textit{violin}), and genres (\textit{jazz}, \textit{techno}, \textit{reggae}).
-For each contrasting pair $(c, \tilde{c})$, we select captions from the MusicCaps~\citep{agostinelli2023musiclm} dataset that contain keywords associated with concept $c$ (e.g., `female voice') but do not contain any terms related to the alternative variant $\tilde{c}$ (e.g., `male voice').
+For each contrasting pair $(c, \tilde{c})$, we select captions from the MusicCaps~\citep{agostinelli2023musiclm} containing keywords associated with concept $c$ (e.g., `female voice') but do not contain any terms related to the alternative variant $\tilde{c}$ (e.g., `male voice').
 For genres and instruments, we replace concepts (e.g., `violin') with alternatives (e.g., `trumpet').
-We select up to 256 such prompts as target ones $\mathcal{P}_c$ and use GPT-4~\citep{achiam2023gpt} to generate alternatives $\mathcal{P}_{\tilde{c}}$ by replacing concept-associated terms with their counterparts while preserving all other content.
-Examples of prompt pairs and concept replacements are provided in the App. \ref{app:prompt_examples}.
+We select up to 256 such prompts as target ones $\mathcal{P}_c$ and use LLM (GPT-4, \citep{achiam2023gpt}) to generate alternatives $\mathcal{P}_{\tilde{c}}$ by replacing concept-associated terms with their counterparts.
+We provide examples of prompt pairs in the App. \ref{app:prompt_examples}.